How to raise an avid reader!

-Did you know that there’s so much you can do – as early as pregnancy — to help your child succeed in school?
+Did you know there’s a lot you can do — even during pregnancy — to help your child succeed in school?

 The first step includes taking care of yourself so you have the best chance possible of giving birth to a healthy baby.
 Once your baby is born, you can begin raising a reader right away by cuddling, singing, talking and listening.